Parent and Carer Information

 Pupil Premium, PE & Sport Premium and Service Pupils Premium Information

 Schools are accountable for the additional funds which they receive in relation to the above 'premiums'.
 Parents and carers, quite rightly, are often interested in what these additional funds are used for in supporting their children.
-Once the school opens, and we receive confirmation of the value of each of these 'premiums', the necessary sharing and reporting documentation will be shared here.
+The school will not receive the PE and Sport Premium until 2020/21, but has received a small amount of Pupil Premium for 2019/20.
+The school Pupil Premium Strategy is detailed below.
+Further information about Pupil Premium and the PeE and Sport Premium can be found by following the links, below.

 At Cambrai, we see the development of our children extending beyond the end of the school day.
 As such, we are committed to develop, over time, a comprehensive after school, extra-curricular offer for our children.